AdobeDocs/experience-manager-64.en/help/communities/using/enabling-leaderboard.md

 For necessary information, visit [Communities Components Basics](../../communities/using/basics.md).

-When first placed on a page of a community site, this is how the component appears :
+When first placed on a page of a community site, this is how the component appears:

 ![](assets/chlimage_1-8.png)